CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

    ![](./media/image-73.png)

-    - The content is allowed, and the severity level is Safe across all categories.
+   >**Note**: The content is allowed, and the severity level is Safe across all categories.
 This was to be expected given the positive and unharmful sentiment of the customer’s feedback.

 #### Harmful content

 But what would happen if we tested a harmful statement?
 Let’s test with negative customer feedback.
 While it's OK to dislike a product, we don't want to condone any name calling or degrading statements.

 1. In the Test box, enter the following:

     - I recently bought a tent, and I have to say, I'm really disappointed.
 The tent poles seem flimsy, and the zippers are constantly getting stuck.
 It's not what I expected from a high-end tent.
 You all suck and are a sorry excuse for a brand.

    - Set all Threshold levels to Medium.